satansdeer/satansdeer.github.com/content/legacy-posts/javascript-type-system/index.md

 > A type system is a tractable syntactic method for proving the absence of certain program behaviours by classifying phrases according to the kinds of values they compute.

 Syntactic means that it is a language feature.
-And it basically means that a language will only generate a program when it can prove that the types align.
+And it means that a language will only generate a program when it can prove that the types align.

 So in a typed language, a program might not be generated, because types might not match up because a program can contain multiple types.